anguoyuan/Hypergraph-Propagation-and-Community-Selection-for-Objects-Retrieval/README.md

 # Hypergraph Propagation and Community Selection for Objects Retrieval

 ## How to use the code
-Download and unzip the graph, features, and data folders.
+1. Download and unzip the graph, features, and data folders.
+2. By modifying the code in retrieval.py, you can choose the retrieval dataset and whether to use hypergraph propagation and community selection.
+3. run retrieval.py
 The running directory structure is:

 ├─data